andrewgp/jsNumberFormatter/README.md

 JavaScript Number formatting &amp; parsing library - Pure stand-alone javascript

 + Status: Alpha
-+ Version 0.3
++ Version 0.4

 This is intended to be the basis of my rewrite of the jQuery plugin jQuery-NumberFormatter (https://code.google.com/p/jquery-numberformatter/), providing base methods that do not require jQuery at all or any other dependency.

-Supports many parsing and formatting options, including a module for locale support.
+Supports many parsing and formatting options, including a module for locale support and data files for the locales.

 Looking fairly good now, still a bit of work to come.

+Twitter have a nice JS library with CLDR support here - https://github.com/twitter/twitter-cldr-js it's more aimed at Rails but I understand it works standalone.
+I suppose a good reason not to use that project is the lack of options, flexibility/customisation and parsing support (as I see it).
+Obviously the goal is to match and surpass the number support found in that library (including currencies, percentages, rounding etc.).
+This will also be more modular as not everyone needs all of those areas of functionality.

 =================